Azorean Whalemen: A Photographic Retrospective

 Gemina Garland-Lewis and O. Luis Mazzatenta

 Three decades ago, the last Azorean whalemen set out from island shores in 40-foot boats to hunt whales.
 Today, the Azorean whaleboat lives on as a symbol of Portuguese-American heritage.
-Photographers Gemina Garland-Lewis and O. Louis Mazzatenta offer a “then and now” picture of Azorean whaling and the men who were a part of this unique world, in Azorean Whalemen: A Photographic Retrospective.
+Photographers Gemina Garland-Lewis and O. Louis Mazzatenta offered a “then and now” picture of Azorean whaling and the men who were a part of this unique world, in Azorean Whalemen: A Photographic Retrospective.

-Azorean Whalemen showcases Mazzatenta’s images shot while on assignment for National Geographic magazine in 1976, when whaling was still actively occurring in the Azores, juxtaposed with photographs taken by Lewis in 2012, 26 years after the last whale was killed there.
+Azorean Whalemen showcased Mazzatenta’s images shot while on assignment for National Geographic magazine in 1976, when whaling was still actively occurring in the Azores, juxtaposed with photographs taken by Lewis in 2012, 26 years after the last whale was killed there.
 Lewis’ images were the result of a National Geographic Young Explorers Grant, which aimed to document the stories and images of the last living Azorean whalers.
 Although Lewis’ and Mazzatenta’s photographs are separated by more than three decades, both artists worked in similar locations and even photographed some of the same men.
-The exhibition highlights the changes over time and allows viewers to see the “then” and “now” of Azorean whaling.
+The exhibition highlighted the changes over time and allowed viewers to see the “then” and “now” of Azorean whaling.